7:015 Student and Family Privacy Rights

 - How to request access to any survey or other material described in this policy.

-This notification shall be given parents/guardians at least annually, at the beginning of the school year, and within a reasonable period after any substantive change in this policy.
+This notification shall be given to parents/guardians at least annually, at the beginning of the school year, and within a reasonable period after any substantive change in this policy.

 The rights provided to parents/guardians in this policy transfer to the student when the student turns 18 years old, or is an emancipated minor.